Al Capone: Imprisonment

 Capone was sent to Atlanta U.S. Penitentiary in May 1932, aged 33.
 Upon his arrival, Capone was diagnosed with syphilis and gonorrhea.
 Morris Rudensky was formerly a small-time criminal associated with the Capone gang and found himself becoming a protector for Capone.
 The conspicuous protection by Rudensky and other prisoners drew accusations from less friendly inmates and fueled suspicion that Capone was receiving special treatment.
 No solid evidence ever emerged, but it formed part of the rationale for moving Capone to the recently opened Alcatraz Federal Penitentiary off the coast of San Francisco, in August 1934.
+Capone arrived at Alcatraz alongside 66 other federal prisoners at what wire reports were already calling the "American Devil's Island" — designed, federal authorities stated, specifically to cut off its inmates from all contact with the outside world.
+The prison sat a mile and a quarter from the nearest shore, with watch towers projecting from its castle-like battlements and guards armed with high-powered rifles; no boat, swimmer, or airplane could approach within 300 yards.
+Federal authorities stated that the isolation was specifically desired for Capone, to prevent him from maintaining contacts with the Chicago underworld during his remaining sentence.
 On June 23, 1936, Capone was stabbed and superficially wounded by fellow Alcatraz inmate James C. Lucas.